tmacpherson6/machine_learning_in_fundamental_valuations/README.md

 - Asset Class: Used to filter out Equities
 - CashAndSTInvestments_XXXXX - Cash And Short Term Investments for YEAR and QUARTER
 - CashFromOps_XXXXX - Cash From Operations or Operating Cash Flow for YEAR and QUARTER
-- EPS_XXXXX - TARGET VARIABLE - Net Income and Preferred Dividends/Weighted average shares outstanding for YEAR and QUARTER.
+- EPS_XXXXX - Net Income and Preferred Dividends/Weighted average shares outstanding for YEAR and QUARTER.
 - Exchange - Exchange the security is traded on
 - Location - Country of Buisness HeadQuarters
 - LongTermDebt_XXXXXX - Long Term Debt for YEAR and QUARTER